10 Best Things to Do in Medellin

 7. Take a Day Trip to Guatape

 Guatape is a colorful town about 1.5 hours from Medellin beside a beautiful lake.
 The lake surrounding Guatape is man made, created by a dam.
-Near Guatape you will also find Piedra Del Peñol, or Peñon de Guatape. a granite rock towering at 656 feet.
+Near Guatape you will also find Piedra Del Peñol, or Peñon de Guatape, a granite rock towering at 656 feet.
 You can climb up the 740 steps to the top of the rock near Guatape for an incredible view.
-Guatape and Piedra Del Peñol are an easy day trip from Medellin, so there is no reason to pay for an organized tour.
-Follow this guide for how to visit Guatape and Piedra Del Peñol in one day.
+Guatape and Piedra Del Peñol are an easy day trip from Medellin which you can do on your own or by booking an organized tour to Guatape.
+For more information read our guide for how to visit Guatape and Piedra Del Peñol in one day.